ineffectivecoder/LDAPtickler/README.md

 # GoLDAPQuery
 ![GoLDAPQuery](goldapquery.png)
-Not to be confused with GOLD apsearch, this is GoLDAPQuery
+Not to be confused with GOLD apquery, this is GoLDAPQuery

 ## What's it for?